AI picks your Skill based on one sentence you write

 Name the output

-'Produces a decision table with owners and deadlines' tells the AI what kind of work this does.
-Without this, the AI might activate the Skill but produce the wrong kind of output because it does not know what success looks like from the description alone.
+'Produces a decision table with owners and deadlines' tells the AI what kind of output this creates.
+Without this, the AI might activate the Skill but produce the wrong format, because the description alone does not say what success looks like.

 List the phrases your future self will say

-Think about how you will naturally ask for this task.
+Think about how you naturally ask for this task.
 'Recap the call,' 'summarize the meeting,' 'what were the action items,' 'follow-up email from the call.'
 Put those phrases in the description.
 The AI matches against them.
-A is the explicit fallback when you want to force one to fire.
+A is the explicit fallback when you want to force a specific to fire.

 descriptions tuned to four tasks you already repeat